-And if you can convincingly answer whether helping people could make you win the Champions League, you will be well set up for a study path towards Law, Journalism, Charities, Business, Politics, Management, the Civil Service, the Police, the Armed Forces, Sports Management, Museums, Art History and many more.
-Worth a mention: Religious Studies is known to have a high pass rate, because it's not about remembering the right answer, but developing your own answers to important questions, and supporting your ideas with reasoning.
-Also worth a mention: You will be released from the core KS4 RE course and have this time for independent study.
+If this is a course you would like to take, you will be well set up for a study path towards Law, Journalism, Charities, Business, Politics, Management, the Civil Service, the Police, the Armed Forces, Sports Management, Museums, Art History and many more.

+Worth a mention: Religious Studies is known to have a high pass rate, because it's not about remembering the right answer, but developing your own answers to important questions.
+Class sizes are small so you will get lots of focussed help.
+You can also do a lot of self-directed study if this suits as well.
+Also worth a mention: